GEVOMan/PT2-Engine-Configs/README.md

 ![image](https://user-images.githubusercontent.com/69711669/158041224-4b19783a-2daa-4c43-a430-1ba55faa962c.png)

-## I recommend making a variable that allows this process to be toggled on and off.
+## Making a variable that allows this process to be toggled on and off is highly recommended.
 Here is an example:

 #### Add variable in config of E2